sciZer0/7/v/README.md

    - About Blockchain Technology
    - About New Culture
    - About Immutability
-   - About the Greatest Value
+   - About the Greatest Values
    - About Fundamental Problems of All Current Blockchains
 * The Vote Blockchain in more detail
 * Some Other Thoughts</b>